 Every generation brings to the workplace a set of characteristics that are shaped by the events and cultural norms of the day.
-Take Generation Z, Gen Z or Zoomers as they are fondly called.
-Born between 1997 and 2015, this generation accounts for nearly 25% of today’s workforce.
+Take Generation Z, Gen Z, or Zoomers as they are fondly called.
+Born between 1997 and 2015, Generation Z employees account for nearly 25% of today’s workforce.

-In recent times, ‘be kind’ has become a mantra on how to live life in a troubled and uncertain age.
-The same mantra could equally be applied to how different generations treat each other and how employers can learn from the mistakes of the past.
+This creates a unique opportunity for employers to learn from mistakes made with previous generations.
 Think about how Millennials were treated.
 Who can forget that iconic front cover of TIME Magazine in May 2013 that screamed ‘Me, me, me generation – lazy, entitled narcissists?’
 It was a perception that pervaded the media at the time and caused unnecessary trauma to Millennials everywhere.
-Fast forward to Generation Z and nothing has really changed.
-Almost 4 in 10 Zoomers describe themselves as ‘hard working’ (38%), whereas a quarter of previous generations i.e. Y, X and Baby Boomers describe them as ‘lazy’ (22%, 29% and 23% respectively).
-Is it a case of history repeating itself?

 It’s time for organizations to tune into the culture of Generation Z and not assume the worst as they did with Millennials.
 In fact, Zoomers are an optimistic group, with 25% saying they expect to have a better life than their predecessors.
 They also believe that having a job they love is the most important thing.